leapdao/leapdao-website/src/blog/content/Testnet-Zeta-Burial.md

 Born on February 1th, Zeta was the first of our testnetworks we challenged invalid plasma exit on, the first testnet we claimed period rewards from.
 It was the first to operate a fast exit market maker, buying back plasma exits.
 It was the first we publicly announced.
 Some folks even registered their tokens on it — sorry guys, you should have really used them.

-Zeta survived extortion by Steven Pearce's watchtower and Evgenii's performance tests.
+Zeta survived extortion by Steven's watchtower and Evgenii's performance tests.

 One minute, Zeta was the warm center that the life of LeapDAO crowded around, and the next moment, it was a pile of code.
 After Pinkiebell's spending condition shot, the amazing miracle of consensus failure manifested.